 - Exceed 26,000 pounds as part of a combination?

 If so, then you’ll need to purchase IRP apportionment for your truck.

 What Will I Receive From IRPRegistrationServices.com?

 Once you send us the information we need, we will file your paperwork immediately.
 Within just a few business days, you’ll receive your apportioned license plate, which you’ll need to affix to your truck.
 You’ll also receive your cab card, which you need to keep in your truck at all times.
-These two pieces of identification signal to officials in every member jurisdiction that you have purchased what you need to.
+These apportioned tags signal to officials in every member jurisdiction that you have purchased what you need to.

 Do I Need Anything Else?